svenwiltink/braindump/article/http-monkey/README.md

 library yourself.
 After a while the other Gophers in the server were thinking of other possibilities.
-It has been on the back burner for a while, until we read the excellent [blog post](https://bou.ke/blog/monkey-patching-in-go/) written by [Bouke](https://github.com/bouk) about monkey patching patching in go.
+It has been on the back burner for a while, until we read the excellent [blog post](https://bou.ke/blog/monkey-patching-in-go/) written by [Bouke](https://github.com/bouk) about monkey patching in go.

 ### What is this monkey you speak of?
-[Monkey patching](https://en.wikipedia.org/wiki/Monkey_patch) in short is replacing existing code with something else while the application is running.
+[Monkey patching](https://en.wikipedia.org/wiki/Monkey_patch) in short is replacing existing code with something else while the application is is replacing existing code with something else while the application is running.
 In the ruby word, and in some other dynamic languages, this is used to make testing easier in certain cases.
 It can also be used